jiridanek/definitely_typed/README.md

 ### Non-goals

   - good error messages for .d.ts: use tested .d.ts files; write .d.ts files in an IDE that hints at errors as you make them; test with the TypeScript compiler.
+  - complete TypeScript parser: .d.ts files use only a subset of the full TypeScript syntax

 ### Supported features